 It’s thus clear that America’s and Europe’s most powerful people (the elite) are polytheistic.

-The fact that the elite are polytheistic convinced me that other gods besides the Creator exist.
+The fact that the elite are polytheistic almost convinced me that other spiritual entities besides the Creator exist.

-Why should wealthy, intelligent, and powerful people spend their money on building expensive buildings so that they pay homage to various gods?
+Why should wealthy, intelligent, and powerful people erect expensive buildings to pay homage to various gods?
 Why should people with sacred knowledge venerate the gods?

 The most reasonable answer to these questions is, it’s because these gods exist.

-Anyway, instead of believing the lies about polytheism, we should study it because by doing so we might discover that the gods exist and they can quickly answer our prayers if we venerate them.
-Maybe we have been lied to about polytheism so that we don’t take advantage of these gods that we can easily influence.
+Anyway, instead of believing the lies about polytheism, we should study it because by doing so we might discover that the gods/other spiritual entities exist and they can quickly answer our prayers if we venerate them.
+Maybe we’ve been misinformed about polytheism so that we don’t take advantage of these gods that we can easily influence.

-THE END…..Please check out the article: Does Polytheism Make More Sense?
+THE END…..Check out the article: Does Polytheism Make More Sense?

 Marrs, T. (2008).
 Mysterious Monuments: Encyclopedia of secret Illuminati designs, masonic architecture, and occult places.
 Texas: RiverCrest Publishing